KatePaulauskas/dog-grooming-salon/README.md

 8. Implement validation against double bookings and overlapping appointments in the admin panel when editing or scheduling appointments.
 9. Add functionality to respond to inquiries via email from the admin panel.
 10. Implement reviews and feedback collection from the existing customers.
+11. Add a calendar with upcoming bookings in the backend, display it in the front end for superuser use only.

 ## Technologies used